-Our observation -- galaxies that are more luminous in the W1 band tend to cluster more -- can be explained in the context of galaxy formation and evolution.
-According to the hierarchical model of structure formation, small initial perturbations in the density field of the universe evolved under gravity and formed the present LSS \citep{press_schechter_1974, mo1996}.
+Our observation that galaxies that are more luminous in the W1 band tend to cluster more strongly can be explained in the context of galaxy formation and evolution.
+According to the hierarchical model of structure formation, small initial perturbations in the density field of the Universe evolved under gravity and formed the present LSS \citep{press_schechter_1974, mo1996}.
 The stronger over-densities resulted in dark matter haloes in which the galaxies were born.
-The massive dark matter haloes provided the potential strong enough to form the massive galaxies.
-That means the halo mass is tightly correlated with the galaxy mass \citep{moster2010}.
-Since W1 selected galaxies are preferably massive ones due to their relatively constant mass-to-light ratios \citep{meidt2014}, the clustering of W1 selected galaxies is expected to be driven by the clustering of more massive haloes \citep{conroy2006, wang2007}.
+The massive dark matter haloes provided a potential that was strong enough to form the massive galaxies.
+This means that the halo mass is tightly correlated with galaxy mass \citep{moster2010}.
+Since W1-selected galaxies are preferably massive ones due to their relatively constant mass-to-light ratios \citep{meidt2014}, the clustering of W1-selected galaxies is expected to be driven by the clustering of more massive haloes \citep{conroy2006, wang2007}.